gittygupta/dropy/README.md

 ## Usage

-#### Before using any functionalities of the package, make sure that the simulator is running.
+#### Before using any functionalities of the package, make sure that the simulator is running and also that it is TPP mode.

 ```python
 from dropy import Flight